Harsh062/anon-chat-app-react-graphql/README.md

 A simple anonymous chat application built using React and GraphQL.
 Node is used for dependency management.
 Front End folder Structure for the React App is generated via `create-react-app` cli.
 Graphcool has been used to develop serverless GraphQL backend.
-Apollo is used as an SDK for interacting with a GraphQL server.
+Relay is used for interacting with a GraphQL server.

 ## Libraries

   - Node.js / npm
   - React
   - GraphQL
-  - Apollo
+  - Relay
   - Graphcool

 ## Setup